tronscan/tron-tvl/README.md

 ##### Pool addresses:
 TKcEU8ekq2ZoFzLSGFYCUY6aocJBX9X31b, TAkrcKsS5FW9f3ZfzvWy6Zvsz9uEjUxPoV.
 TBi2hsA67cgtqoHZ6mWo4U2auBa16g4RB4
-##### Category (Yield/DEX/Lending/Minting/Assets/Insurance/Options/Indexes/Staking) *Please choose only one:
+##### Category (Yield/DEX/Lending/Minting/Assets/Insurance/Options/Indexes/Staking) *Please choose only one:Assets
 DEX

 ##### Oracle used (WINkLink/Chainlink/Band/API3/TWAP or any other that you are using):
 WINkLink

-##### forkedFrom (Does your project originate from another project):
+##### forkedFrom (Does your project originate from another project):yes

 ##### methodology (what is being counted as tvl, how is tvl being calculated):
 All tokens staked in the pool MINUS borrowed assets are counted as TVL.
-Borrowed assets are not included in the TVL.
+Borrowed assets are included in the TVL.

 ```